-In 1917 a missionary named William Cameron Townsend went to Guatemala to sell Spanish Bibles.
+In 1917, a missionary named William Cameron Townsend went to Guatemala to sell Spanish Bibles.
 But he was shocked when many people couldn’t understand the books.
 They spoke Cakchiquel, a language without a Bible.
-Cam believed everyone should understand the Bible, so he started a linguistics school (the Summer Institute of Linguistics, known today as SIL) that trained people to do Bible translation.
-The work continued to grow, and in 1942 Cam officially founded Wycliffe Bible Translators.
+Cameron believed everyone should understand the Bible, so he started a linguistics school (the Summer Institute of Linguistics, known today as SIL) that trained people to do Bible translation.
+The work continued to grow, and in 1942 he officially founded Wycliffe Bible Translators.

 Over the following decades, Wycliffe celebrated many milestones — from the first translation completed in 1951, all the way to the 500th translation completed in 2000.
 Around the same time, Wycliffe adopted a new challenge — a goal of seeing a Bible translation project started in every language still needing one by 2025.